DSprtn/GTFO_VR_Plugin/README.md

 ### Usage notes:

+	Lower your render resolution and in-game settings, GTFO VR is a BIG resource hog!
 	Remember to bind openmenu and openmap too!
 They work in-game correctly as you'd expect.
 	You can reorient the menu and map UI with the crouch input action Using the 'aim' action toggles UI, it doesn't do anything else! --- I'll change this after the in-game UI update!